mviereck/x11docker/README.md

    - Run playonlinux in a sandbox in an xpra window, sharing a home folder to preserve settings and installations, sharing clipboard, enabling pulseaudio sound, and with a container user similar to your host user:

 `x11docker --xpra --hostuser --home --clipboard --pulseaudio x11docker/xfce-wine-playonlinux playonlinux`

+# Installation
+You can install, update and remove x11docker.
+Needs root permissions.
+ - `x11docker --install` : install x11docker and x11docker-gui in `usr/local/bin`, create an icon and a desktop entry.
+ - `x11docker --update` : download and install latest version from github
+ - `x11docker --remove` : remove all files installed by x11docker

 # Screenshots
 Sample screenshots can be found in [screenshot branch](https://github.com/mviereck/x11docker/tree/screenshots)